zjohn77/retrieval/README.md

 // 07 - Rhapsody On A Theme of Paganini (Introduction and 24 Variations).flac
 // 10 - Diabelli Variations - Variation 10 Presto.flac
 ```
 The example right above is from "./demo/demo1/scenarios.js".
-To run full example, do:
+To run the full example, do:
 ```bash
 npm run demo1
 ```